-4. Southern Air Acquisition
+5. Southern Air Acquisition

 On April 7, 2016, we completed the acquisition of Southern Air and its subsidiaries, including Southern Air Inc. and Florida West International Airways, Inc. ("Florida West").
 The acquisition of Southern Air provided us with immediate entry into 777 and 737 aircraft operating platforms, with the potential for developing additional business with existing and new customers.
 We believe this augments our ability to offer the broadest array of aircraft and services for domestic, regional and international operations.
-Southern Air currently flies five 777-200LRF and five 737-400F aircraft under CMI agreements for DHL.

-Total consideration for Southern Air was \$105.8 million, net of cash acquired, and consisted of the following:
+Total consideration for Southern Air was \$105.8 million, net of cash acquired (see Note 7 for information regarding goodwill and intangible assets acquired).